scollazo/archivematica-docs/admin-manual/installation/installation.rst

 Create a new administrative user in the Storage service.
 The storage service has its own set of users.
-In the User menu in the Administrative tab of the storage service, add at least one administrative user, and delete or modify the test user.
+In the User menu in the Administrative tab of the storage service, add at least one administrative user, and modify the test user, to change the password at a minimum.
 After you have created an administrative user, copy its API key to your clipboard.

 3. Test the dashboard